Segmentation of Objects by Hashing

 \subsection{Locality Sensitive Hashing}

-Our goal is to retrieve the $k$-nearest neighbors of a given hierarchy vector, which we call \emph{image code}.
+Our goal is to retrieve the $k$-nearest neighbors of a given hierarchical vector, which we call \emph{image code}.
 In this setup we are limited by the curse of dimensionality and therefore using an exact search is inefficient.
-Our approach uses an approximate nearest neighbor technique: Locality Sensitive Hashing (LSH).
+Our approach uses a technique of approximate nearest neighbors: Locality Sensitive Hashing (LSH). \\